Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### ConfigMetaFallbackDeprecation

-When dbt required users to move custom configurations into the `meta` dictionary, some projects began erroring because dbt no longer found configs at the top level.
-To unblock these projects, dbt added a temporary fallback where `config.get()` and `config.require()` also check `config.meta` when a key isn't found.
+When dbt required users to move custom configurations into the `meta` dictionary, some projects began erroring because dbt reserved top-level configs for official framework configuration.
+To unblock these projects, dbt added a temporary fallback where `config.get()` and `config.require()` also check `config.meta` when a key wasn't found.

 dbt has deprecated this fallback behavior.
 To prevent collisions between your custom configurations and configs that dbt intends to introduce in the future, migrate to the new `config.meta_get()` and `config.meta_require()` methods.